-As an Islamic blogger, I normally come across questions relating to dating and relationships like boyfriend-girlfriend relationships, physical intimacy, and a whole lot of relationship questions.
+I normally come across questions relating to dating in Islam and relationships, boyfriend and girlfriend issues, physical intimacy, and a whole lot of related questions.

-Well, that’s completely OK by me since I am glad you’re looking for Quran and Hadith guidance to these doubts rather than figuring out the whole dating thing all by yourself or depending on what the world tells you to do (Quran 7:52).
+I’m happy you’re looking for answers rather than figuring it out all by yourself or depending on what the world tells you to do (Quran 7:52).

-In order that seekers may fully understand the topic clearly (By Allah’s Permission), I will cover this issue under different questions relating to different aspects and then go through the answers to get things clarified (Insha-Allah).
+To make things simple, I will cover this issue under different questions and then go through the answers to get things clarified (Insha-Allah).

-Compiled below are some of the most common dating questions and I will be adding more if Allah wills.
+Compiled below are some of the “dating in Islam” questions that are normally asked and I will be adding more if Allah wills.

-But wait, if you have a personal and specific questions about relationships and situations in your life, please feel at ease to send us your questions through the contact page, or just comment it below if you don’t mine.
-Be sure to read what is here though; your question might have already been answered (Insha-Allah).
+Note that if you have a personal or specific question about relationships in your life, please send it via the contact page, or just comment it below if you don’t mine.
+Be sure to read what is here though; your question might have already been answered.

 Am I ready to start dating or courting?

-Well, Islam encourages marriage at a young age, that’s to avoid the temptation of Zina, therefore, it is completely normal to start a relationship at the age of puberty, however, it is not compulsory.
-Thus, reaching the age of puberty should not be considered as the only criteria for deciding the right age to start a relationship.
+Well, Islam encourages marriage at a young age, that’s to avoid the temptation of Zina.
+Thus, it is completely normal to start a relationship at the age of puberty.
+However, it is not compulsory.
+Reaching the age of puberty should not be considered as the only criteria for deciding the right age to start a relationship.

 “Oh youths, whosoever among you can marry, he should do so because marriage protects your eyes (from indulging in sin by looking lustfully at others in privacy).

-Therefore, as a Muslim youth, you should remember that no matter when you decide to begin a romantic relationship, that’s exactly the right time to build upon the foundation of faith you’ve been taught, that’s growing and figuring out what Allah wants for you.
+Therefore, as a Muslim, you should remember that no matter when you decide to begin a relationship, that’s exactly the right time to build upon the foundation of faith you’ve been taught, that’s growing and figuring out what Allah wants for you.

 Always remember that you are never too young to begin this exciting process as long as you can bear the responsibility involved.
 Stay focused and not let anyone look down on you because you are young, however, do it with divine guidance, which I will clarify later.

 This is indeed a very common question among Muslim youth today.
-In fact, prior to publishing this article, I have also spent a reasonable amount of time racking my brain trying to figure this one out for myself.
-Well, you see, the answer everyone had after asking this question is the old fashioned NO answer.
+In fact, prior to publishing this article, I have also spent a reasonable amount of time trying to figure this out.

 Why is the answer always NO but not the interesting answer we desire to hear?
-Why does Islam hate dating among unmarried people so much?
+Why does Islam hate dating among unmarried people?
 Well, before I can tell you this, tell me why you want to date?

-- Is it take away some of the personal loneliness? (very Common)
+- Is it take away your personal loneliness?
+(Very Common)

-- Is it to get you to be seen by your peers as someone who is modern and cool?
+- Did you want to be seen by your peers as someone who is modern and cool?

 - Is it to get you out of restrictions imposed on you by a religion and culture that you didn’t choose for yourself?

-- Is it to make you feel not left out if many others around you are doing the same thing?
+- Are you interested in dating because many others around you are doing the same thing?

 - Is it to make you feel better about yourself knowing someone ‘really’ likes you?